zelenolis/blast-game/README.md

     - *field size ( x must be the same as y )*
     - *tiles counts*

-you can change all them to change the gameplay
+you can change all of them to change the gameplay, but do that wisely!

 ### Development server
 - clone the repository